Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

+Let $\pi: X \to B$ be an orientable fiber bundle, where the base $B$ is a manifold.
+Assume the fiber $F$ is a compact, connected $k$-dimensional manifold, possibly with boundary, or even corners.
+Assume also that the fiber $F$ is oriented, by which we mean that the bundle is oriented.
+At the level of de Rham cochains, one can always define a map $\int_F: C^{p+k}_{dR}(X) \to C^p_{dR}(B)$ called \emph{integration along the fiber} or \emph{pushforward}.
+A notable property is that in general, this pushforward might not be a chain map: Stokes's Theorem implies that

+Thus it will be a chain map if, for example, $\alpha \in C^{p+k}(X, \d X)$, or if we consider only $\alpha$ in some subcomplex for which $\int_{\d F} \alpha |_{\d X} =0$.
+For more details, see the books of Bott and Tu \cite{BottTu} and Greub, Halperin, and Vanstone \cite{GHV} or the paper of Bott and Taubes \cite[Appendix]{BottTaubes}.
+We now describe an approach via singular cohomology, in which context such a map may also be called a \emph{pushforward map}, as well as a \emph{shriek map}, \emph{umkehr map}, \emph{Gysin homomorphism}, or \emph{pre-transfer map}.

 Ordinary integration over a manifold $M$ is given by pairing with the fundamental class $[M]$.
-Similarly, integration over the fiber of a bundle $F \to E \to B$ can be described via a pairing that involves the fundamental class of the fiber $[F]$, at least in certain cases.
-Readers seeking background on fiberwise integration may wish to consult the books of Bott and Tu \cite{BottTu} and Greub, Halperin, and Vanstone \cite{GHV}.
+Similarly, integration over the fiber of a bundle $F \to X \to B$ can be described using the fundamental class $[F]$ of the fiber, though to proceed in sufficient generality, one needs more machinery than in the case where $B$ is a point.
+We will use the Serre spectral sequence, as explained by Morita \cite[Section 4.2.3]{MoritaGeomCharClasses} or Bott and Tu \cite[pp.~177-179]{BottTu}.

-Consider a product bundle $X=B \x F$ where both $B$ and $F$ are compact, oriented manifolds.
-Recall that in singular homology with any coefficient group, there is a cross product on chains

-which descends to a map in homology.
-Suppose also that $k$ is the dimension of $F$.
-Fixing a fundamental cycle $[F] \in C_k(F)$ gives a map